Todd-Gardner/react_github-graphql/README.md

 - Uses Bootstrap and bootstrap-icons along with Sass and a custom scss to update global values.

+## Installation / Setup
+First clone the project.
+Go to your GitHub settings and create an API token.
+Find src/dbExample.js and modify per the instructions (don't forget to rename the file to db.js).
+In project root :
+- npm init to install the dependencies.
+- npm start to run.

 ## Available Scripts
-First clone the project.
-Then type npm init to install the dependancies.

 In the project directory, you can run:

 ### `npm start`